 6. Amatsu-Mikaboshi (天津甕星): The “Dreaded Star of Heaven” is a Shinto God of Stars and one of the rare Shinto deities to be decisively portrayed as malevolent.
 He does not appear in the Kojiki but the Nihon Shoki mentions him as the last deity to resist the Kuni-Yuzuri.
 Historians have theorized that Amatsu-Mikaboshi was a god of stars worshiped by a tribe that resisted Yamato sovereignty.
 In some variant accounts, he is also called Kagaseo (香香背男).

 7. Ame-no-Futodama-no-Kami (天太玉神): One of the heavenly gods who prepared the Sasaki tree that lured Amaterasu out from the cave she was hiding in.
-(He prepared the jewels and mirror) He is also a god of divination, having famously “divined” that the plot to lure Amaterasu out from hiding would work.
+(He prepared the jewels and mirror) He is also a god of divination, having famously “divined” that the plot to lure Amaterasu out would work.

 8. Ame-no-Hazuchio-no-Kami (天羽槌雄神): Also known as Shitori-no-Kami (倭文神), Ame-no-Hazuchio’s role in the Amano Iwato incident was to decorate the Sasaki tree with colorful bolts of cloth.
 He is worshipped as a god of all woven materials, in addition to being the ancestral god of the Shitori Clan.